exakat/exakat/docs/Rules.rst

    // Best solutions, by far
    $last = $array[array_key_last($array)];

-   // Best solutions, just as quick as each other
+   // Best solutions, just as fast as each other
    $last = $array[count($array) - 1];
    $last = end($array);